niblyx-malnus/venter-pattern/README.md

 ## Principles
 1. [Agents should be state machines](https://urbit.org/blog/io-in-hoon) and nothing more.
-2. "Actions" usually involve asynchronous computation, especially when they interact with or compose with multiple agents.
+2. "Actions" (i.e. something you want an agent to "do" for you) usually involve asynchronous computation, especially when they interact with or compose with multiple agents.
 3. "Actions" should be able to return a response with meaningful data.
-4. Crashes which occur while an "action" is being performed should be propagated to whoever called the "action" -- even if the crash occurs in a computation which has been delegated to another agent.
+4. Crashes which occur while an "action" is being performed should be propagated to whoever called the "action" -- even if the crash occurs in a computation which has been delegated to another agent or vane.

 ## Important Files
 - For The Venter Pattern